civicrm/civicrm-dev-docs/docs/core/pr-review.md

 ## Reproduce the problem

 Confirm which branch the PR was created against.
-This is probably either `master` or an Release Candidate branch.
+This is probably either `master` or a Release Candidate branch.
 Setup an instance locally from that branch (e.g. with [buildkit](https://github.com/civicrm/civicrm-buildkit)), or test on the [public demo site if possible](https://civicrm.org/demo).
 Repeat the steps to reproduce described in the ticket or PR.

 Confirm that the issue was a problem and a problem “worth solving”, generally worthy of being in core.